Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Quick Start

-Copy the repository (download all codes) into your PC, and run "Install.m".
+Copy the repository (download all codes) into your PC, and run "InstallSimplexPS.m".

 ## Contact